-• The 2020 Prairie Dog Creek Watershed Interim Monitoring Project Final Report was approved by the Wyoming Department of Environmental Quality in May and is

-- Environmental Quality in May and is available on our website (sccdwy.org). - Bacteria concerns were present during at least one sampling period at all sites and across all sample periods at some sites. - Sampling in 2023 is planned at five mainstem sites and three tributary sites, including Wild Cat Creek, Meade Creek, and Jenks Creek.
+- The 2020 Prairie Dog Creek Watershed Interim Monitoring Project Final Report was approved by the Wyoming Department of Environmental Quality in May and is available on our website (sccdwy.org). - Bacteria concerns were present during at least one sampling period at all sites and across all sample periods at some sites. - Sampling in 2023 is planned at five mainstem sites and three tributary sites, including Wild Cat Creek, Meade Creek, and Jenks Creek.